-Click here for the presentation as a .pdf document, which is in German, or read on for a short summary of the five strategies you can adapt if you want your project to fail as quickly and thoroughly as possible.
+Click here for the presentation as a .pdf document in German and here for an English version, or read on for a short summary of the five strategies you can adapt if you want your project to fail as quickly and thoroughly as possible.
 Or, you know, learn from our mistakes and make your project a success with higher probability.

 1. Getting Lost in the Marketing Jungle

 Data Science has been on everyone’s lips for a while now, but, as so often with latest trends, everybody likes to talk about it, while no one really knows what it is.
 It sounds great, all the big players on the market have it, so obviously we need it, too, and as large-scaled as possible, right?

 Well, maybe take a step back and have a map with you when you enter the jungle.

 While data science can be very beneficial for your company, it is crucial to know what exactly you want and how to get it.
 Data science isn’t just a product, it needs to be deeply embedded within the company.
 To get there, a long learning process on all sides is essential.
 But if you are looking for a quick and easy one-fits-all solution, here are four steps how you can make your project a complete failure:

 2. Buy big for long-time commitment

 3. Leave the project with your overwhelmed employees

 4. Let the project run without further support